computations/SunStar/doc/writeup.md

 An example of this is the multispecies coalescent model [@maddison97], which is a probabilistic model of the ILS process.
 Using this model we can describe the way gene trees form from species trees.
-The methods that are discussed in this paper are shown to be statistically consistent under this model.
+The methods that are discussed in this paper have been shown to be statistically consistent under this model.
 In this context, statistically constistent means that we can make the probability of inferring the correct species tree as close as we like to 1 if we make the sample large enough.
 Informally, given enough perfect data, we always get the